-- They will be given a simple job description for their role with details of to whom they will be accountable. - They will be given a copy of this Safeguarding & Child Protection Policy.
+- They will be given a simple job description for their role with details of to whom they will be accountable. - They will be given a copy of this Safeguarding & Child Protection Policy. - All staff and volunteers shall complete an application form (with 2 referees) and a confidential declaration.
+References should always be taken up. - By completing the application form and confidential declaration all staff and volunteers agree to a DBS check being made on them.

-- All staff and volunteers shall complete an application form (with 2 referees) and a confidential declaration.
-References should always be taken up. - By completing the application form and confidential declaration all staff and volunteers agree to a DBS check being made on them. - All staff and volunteers agree to the Parish Identity Verifier seeing and taking copies of the necessary documents to verify their details. - Once the DBS check has been made and the certificate is issued, they will be given an informal interview by the incumbent or another leader. - If the person has lived outside the UK it is the responsibility of the incumbent and Parish Safeguarding Co-ordinator to find satisfactory evidence equivalent to a DBS check. - They will be expected to attend basic training on safeguarding annually and to attend Church of England Birmingham training every three years. - All records will be kept securely and confidentially.
+- All staff and volunteers agree to the Parish Identity Verifier seeing and taking copies of the necessary documents to verify their details. - Once the DBS check has been made and the certificate is issued, they will be given an informal interview by the incumbent or another leader. - If the person has lived outside the UK it is the responsibility of the incumbent and Parish Safeguarding Co-ordinator to find satisfactory evidence equivalent to a DBS check. - They will be expected to attend safeguarding training through the Church of England's national scheme every three years. - All records will be kept securely and confidentially.